-Here at Clarity, we are doing our part to flatten the curve by working from home and engaging in minimal in-person contact with others, and we hope you are doing the same.
+Here at Clarity, we are doing our part to stay safe by working from home and engaging in minimal in-person contact with others, and we hope you are doing the same.
 However, we’re still operating, and are not sacrificing the “human touch” our business is known for.
 Rest assured, we repeat, will not be conducting in-person interviews for the time being.
 We simply want you to know that absolutely no physical handshakes or time spent in the same room are required to make meaningful connections!
 Fortunately for us, digital interviews are nothing new, so we decided to source some great tips from our Team Leads that everyone out there reading can benefit from.
 Whether you’re in the midst of an interview process that’s recently converted to a digital process, attending virtual Team meetings with your existing company for the first time, or just catching up with recruiters while you have some time away from the office, we hope these tips can help you maintain humanity in your digital communication as we move through this uniquely challenging time.

 How do we keep that human touch alive while interviewing when we can’t be physically near?